Basic Approach to Corporate Governance

 Corporate Governance System

 The Company makes decisions on important business matters and oversees the execution of business through its Board of Directors.
-At the same time, the Company, as a company with an Audit & Supervisory Committee, audits the performance of directors’ duties among others through its Audit & Supervisory Committee, which is independent of the Board of Directors.
+At the same time, the Company, as a company with an Audit & Supervisory Committee, audits and oversees the performance of directors’ duties among others through its Audit & Supervisory Committee, which is independent of the Board of Directors.

 In addition, the Company has introduced an executive officer system for the purpose of bolstering its business execution capabilities.
 By clearly delineating responsibilities for oversight and execution, the Company strengthens the governance function of the Board of Directors.